pranay-98/Fraud_payemnts_detection/README.md

 # Results

-"Ladies and Gentlemen, buckle up, 'cause we've got a wild ride ahead!
+Ladies and Gentlemen, buckle up, cause we've got a wild ride ahead!
 Our model is performing like a boss, with an accuracy of 100%, and let's be real, we all know that's about as rare as finding a unicorn in your backyard.
 But hey, who are we to complain?
-We're on top of the world!"
+We're on top of the world!

 # Conclusion